AutonomousFormulationLab/AFL-tutorial/README.md

 ## Introduction

+The goal of these tutorials is to introduce the software tools developed to run the Autonomous Formulation Lab.
+We introduce our AI agent software (AFL.double_agent) and show how it can be used to build decision pipelines.
+The notebooks leverage widely used open source libraries (scikit-learn) and our new library for building decision pipelines (AFL.double_agent).
+We are in the process of developing tutorials for our orchestration software (AFL.automation) so check back soon

-This goal of these tutorials is to convey a methodlogy for using machine learning to interpret experimental data for the purpose of microstructural phase identification and structure mapping.
-The tutorial is highly interactive, making it suitable for both self-paced learning and guided tutorial presentation settings.
+These tutorials are highly interactive, making it suitable for both self-paced learning and guided tutorial presentation settings.

 ## Background